balena-io/debugging-masterclass/README.md

-* Current Supervisor State - This is the current status of the Supervisor, including the address and port it can be reached on, the versions pertaining to it and the current application status (note that this only works should the VPN be operational and connected to the balenaCloud backend).
+* Current Supervisor State - This is the current status of the Supervisor, including the address and port it can be reached on, the versions pertaining to it and the current status (note that this only works should the VPN be operational and connected to the balenaCloud backend).
-* Target Supervisor State - This is the target state for the Supervisor, based upon the release of the application the device is associated with (usually this is the latest application release, unless otherwise pinned).
-This includes all of the services, and any configuration set for each service, for the application, as well as configuration (such as boot and device tree settings).
+* Target Supervisor State - This is the target state for the Supervisor, based upon the release the device is associated with (usually this is the latest release, unless otherwise pinned).
+This includes all of the services, and any configuration set for each service, for the fleet, as well as configuration (such as boot and device tree settings).

 The Supervisor state should always be available; if it isn't, this